thesmith1/adl4cv-handwriting-generation/README.md

 ### Training

 To perform a new training, the dataset is required.
-If you want to download it, please write an e-mail to [mailto](mailto:giorgio.fabbro@tum.de) or [mailto](mailto:paolo.notaro@tum.de) and we'll provide you with a download link.
+If you want to download it, please write an e-mail to [Giorgio Fabbro](mailto:giorgio.fabbro@tum.de) or [Paolo Notaro](mailto:paolo.notaro@tum.de) and we'll provide you with a download link.

 Once the dataset has been downloaded, copy it and extract it in the "data" folder.
 The now unzipped folder "big" must contain a folder (the already processed images) and two files (the Inception features required to evaluate the FID score, and the label file for the dataset).